 After an incident is clearly defined, the final step is organizing a formal review.
 In addition to the qualities mentioned above, a well executed post-incident review has a clearly stated purpose, a repeatable framework, and can be broken down into the following components:

 During your post-incident review, here is a sample framework to leverage as the agenda:

 And finally, create internal and external reports to share the incident learnings with the team and provide the ongoing benefit to stakeholders outside of the company.

-For a complete guide to holding a successful post-incident review process and how it can vastly transform any breakdown into a learning opportunity, download the full eBook and be sure to subscribe to the blog.
+For a complete guide to holding a successful post-incident review process and how it can vastly transform any breakdown into a learning opportunity, download the full eBook.

 Also read the final blog in the post-incident review series: